Welcome to today's edition of the Rush 24-7 podcast.

 Last Kennedy brother.

-Uh remember all that.
+Remember all that.

-The Chicoms have told us, don't bother showing up here.
+The ChiComs have told us, don't bother showing up here.

 We got other more important things to do.

-The ChICOMs have just flipped us off from across the Pacific Ocean.
+The ChiComs have just flipped us off from across the Pacific Ocean.

-The Chicoms have turned down a proposed fence mending visit by the U.S. Defense Secretary Robert Gates during his trip in the region.
+The ChiComs have turned down a proposed fence mending visit by the U.S. Defense Secretary Robert Gates during his trip in the region.

-He's gonna be in the neighborhood.
+He's going to be in the neighborhood.

-And the ChICOMs are not acting like Mr. Rogers.
+And the ChiComs are not acting like Mr. Rogers.

-The ChICOMs act like they got a moat around the castle.
+The ChiComs act like they got a moat around the castle.

 Don't bother us.